-The overall prevalence of ever being diagnosed with a chronic HCV co-infection among all individuals with HIV ever registered by SHM, decreased from 11.2% in 1998 to 4.3% in 2021, but was not equally distributed among HIV transmission categories.
+The overall prevalence of ever being diagnosed with a chronic HCV co-infection among individuals living with HIV ever registered, decreased from 11.0% in 1998 to 4.2% in 2022, but was not equally distributed among HIV transmission categories.
 The highest prevalence was found among individuals who had acquired HIV by injecting drug use, and this number varied between 62% and 72% over calendar years (Figure 4.3A).